-Participants will learn key concepts related to the principles and science of behaviour change in the context of therapy for stuttering.
-A methodology is presented to understand behaviours, conduct behaviour analysis, engage in systematic intervention design, evaluate intervention effectiveness, and refine interventions for maximum effectiveness to improve stuttering therapy.
+A key component of stuttering therapy is changing the behaviours that result in disfluency.
+In this one-hour presentation, Carmen LeFevre, Ph.D., of the Centre for Behaviour Change, University College, London introduces the principles and the science of behaviour change and relates it to therapy for stuttering.
+She discusses a methodology to understand behaviours, conduct behaviour analysis, engage in systematic intervention design, evaluate intervention effectiveness, and refine interventions for maximum effectiveness.

 In this 54-minute film, Joseph Donaher, Ph.D., CCC-SLP, of The Children's Hospital of Philadelphia, introduces the clinical characteristics of ADHD, the literature on stuttering and ADHD, and clinical management accommodations that may improve therapeutic outcomes for children who stutter who present with coexisting attention and focusing concerns.

 The psychosocial consequences of stuttering including anxiety, stigma, social isolation, negative listener reactions, and bullying are well-documented.
 The degree to which children who stutter experience these “slings and arrows,” and the ways in which they respond, vary.
 In this presentation, Dr. Ellen Kelly, CCC-SLP, of Vanderbilt University explores resiliency theory and research to motivate a strengths-based model of resilience.
 She discusses assessment and treatment of stuttering in school-age children in familial, social, and academic contexts.
 She presents practical strategies for providing children who stutter and their families with the armor needed to build healthy adaptation to stuttering and to thrive in communicative interactions.